selego/whitepaper/README.md

 ### 1.3 KIS: Keep it Simple
 ### 1.3.1 What is KIS
 If you have an hour to solve a problem, spend 55 minutes thinking about it and 5 minutes on the solution.
 It's essential to consider various technical solutions before coding.
-Choose the simplest one, as it can save time, reduce costs, and make it easier for others to contribute especially junior devsspe.
+Choose the simplest one, as it can save time, reduce costs, and make it easier for others to contribute especially for junior devs.

 #### ✖️ How to not do it:
 ```js